poshut/gameserver/README.md

 I DO NOT TAKE ANY LIABILITY FOR DAMAGES THAT OCCUR TO YOUR SYSTEM BECAUSE OF ANY REASON WHATSOEVER.**

 ## TODO
-* Add long versions for log file and separator option
 * Apply Go naming conventions
 * Use better example config file